TonitoMC/dev-portfolio/README.md

 - **Animations with Framer Motion:**
   All window transitions and popovers use Framer Motion for a modern, smooth feel.

+- **Linting and Formatting:**
+  ESLint and Prettier are used to enforce code quality, consistent style, and catch errors early.

+- **PropTypes for Prop Validation:**
+  All components use PropTypes for runtime prop validation and self-documentation.

+- **Consistent Project Structure:**
+  The codebase is organized into clear folders for components, hooks, constants, pages, and styles, making it easy to navigate and scale.

 ---

 ## 🖥️ How to Run Locally